Results Registry

 Test TypeExternal RHIC, LHC Heavy-Ion program (ALICE)

-PredictionThe quark-hadron crossover at ~150 MeV produces a specific entanglement entropy signature reflecting constraint imposition — a discontinuity in the rate of entropy change that exceeds what standard thermal QCD predicts.
-This is the Bamboo Principle operating at the quark scale: below-threshold preparation in the quark-gluon plasma followed by threshold crossing into hadronic matter with a specific information-theoretic signature at the transition.
+PredictionThe quark-hadron crossover at ~150 MeV produces a specific entanglement entropy signature reflecting constraint imposition: a discontinuity in the rate of entropy change that exceeds what standard thermal QCD predicts.
+This is the Bamboo Principle operating at the quark scale.

-Framework ConnectionThe cold start mechanism and spacetime crystallization proposed by the framework are phase transitions of the same class.
-The QCD crossover is an accessible, well-studied instance of the same type of transition.
+Framework ConnectionThe cold start mechanism and spacetime crystallization proposed by the framework are phase transitions of the same class as the QCD crossover.
 If the Bamboo Principle's information-theoretic signature appears here, it validates the framework's description of phase transitions as constraint imposition events across all scales.

 OutcomePending.
-RHIC and ALICE data on quark-gluon plasma thermodynamics is extensive.
 The test requires deriving the specific predicted entropy signature from the framework before analyzing existing data.

 ControlNull: entropy change at the QCD crossover is fully described by standard thermal QCD with no additional information-theoretic component.
-Null result would constrain where Bamboo Principle dynamics appear in the physical hierarchy.
+A null result would constrain where Bamboo Principle dynamics appear in the physical hierarchy.

 Next StepsDerive predicted entropy signature shape from the framework.
 Identify existing RHIC/ALICE datasets.
 Pre-register analysis protocol.
 The Datta et al. (2025) entanglement-as-probe-of-hadronization paper provides the experimental methodology.